2010 Ahmadiyya mosques massacre: Responsibility

 It has been claimed that the reason the Tehrik-e-Taliban Pakistan attacked Ahmadi mosques was because Al Qaeda wished to gain public support in Pakistan.
-Al Qaeda have been launching attacks on Shia congregations in the past, but a majority of Sunnis did not endorse these attacks.
+Al Qaeda had been launching attacks on Shia congregations in the past, but a majority of Sunnis did not endorse these attacks.
 Brigadier Saad said that by attacking a "community that is not liked by most of (sic) Sunni Muslims belonging to [the] Deobandi and Barelvi schools of thought, the terror network has attempted to win some sort of support from these groups" and that also because of the attack "at least close to two million those who study at Deobandi madrassahs across Pakistan would definitely have some kind of “favorable” opinion about al Qaeda."
 Tehrik-e-Taliban Pakistan vowed to launch more such attacks on what it called "infidels."

 Reactions

 In a joint statement with three United Nations human rights experts, Secretary-General Ban Ki-moon, said "Members of this religious community have faced continuous threats, discrimination and violent attacks in Pakistan.
 There is a real risk that similar violence might happen again unless advocacy of religious hatred that constitutes incitement to discrimination, hostility or violence is adequately addressed.
 The Government must take every step to ensure the security of members of all religious minorities and their places of worship so as to prevent any recurrence of today’s dreadful incident."
 Ban's spokesperson expressed condemnation and extended his condolences to the families of the victims and to the Government.

 The United States ambassador to Pakistan, Anne W. Patterson, issued an unusually strong statement saying Pakistan had witnessed an increase in "provocative statements that promote intolerance and are an incitement to extremist violence."

 An editorial published in Dawn condemned the attacks, commenting that "Bigotry in this country has been decades in the making and is expressed in a variety of ways.
 Violence by individuals or groups against those who hold divergent views may be the most despicable manifestation of such prejudice but it is by no means the only one.
 Religious minorities in Pakistan have not only been shunted to the margins of society but also face outright persecution on a regular basis."

 In a statement made after the attacks the Interior Minister of Pakistan Rehman Malik admitted that militant groups were deeply entrenched in the southern part of Punjab and were destabilizing the country.
 He, however, ruled out the possibility of military offensive in Punjab against these militants.